POWs in Laos: Lies, Fake Photographs, Extortion and Disappointment.

-The truth really is stranger than fiction in this case, and I still keep comparing the photo of the alleged POW above and the real photo of Special Forces operative, Donald Carr as a young man, below, and still think they look remarkably similar (especially the hairlines).
+The truth really is sometimes stranger than fiction, and I still keep comparing the photo of the alleged POW above and the real photo of Special Forces operative, Donald Carr as a young man, below, and still think they look remarkably similar (especially the hairlines).

-The below article was brilliantly written by Christoper R Cox, and I haven’t even amended it (no, I don’t know him) and it appeared on criminalelement.com in December 2012.
+The below article was brilliantly written by Christoper R Cox, and I haven’t even amended it.
+It appeared on criminalelement.com in December 2012.

 The two men—one a war hero missing in action, the other a small-time criminal, are forever linked by events that began in mystery and ended in acrimony.
 In between, the strange case of Donald Carr also touched upon cynical deceit and hidden agenda, baffling inertia and endemic distrust, blind faith and altruistic sacrifice.

 It’s a story that Jay F. Sullivan, a businessman from the small town of Dover, Massachusetts, knows better than almost anyone.
 The Vietnam veteran chased Carr’s ghost for more than a year, a pursuit that cost him thousands of dollars and untold hours of anxiety.
 As his reward, Sullivan got the closest—all the way to the heart of the darkest of scams.